Custom Processes

 {

-// Override methods from Webman\App here
+// Override methods in Webman\App here

 }

-Add the following configuration to config/process.php.
+Add the following configuration in config/process.php

 use Workerman\Worker;